CrayLabs/SmartSim/_build/html/_sources/index.rst.txt

 ..
 SmartSim documentation master file, created by sphinx-quickstart on Sat Sep 14 15:07:14 2019.

 SmartSim
 ========

-SmartSim is a library that aides in the convergence of simulation and machine learning.
+SmartSim is a library that aides in the convergence of simulation and data science.
-The goal of the library is to provide users with the ability to easily and flexibly conduct machine learning experiments on simulation model data.
+The goal of the library is to provide users with the ability to conduct data science and machine learning experiments on simulation model data in a flexible, online fashion.

-The library was built with three goals in mind.
-First, the process of generating simulation data accross various models is manual and slow.
-Each model has their own types of configuration files and not all of them are easily parsed.
-With SmartSim, any text based configuration file can be parsed and modified programmatically such that many different configurations of a single model can be generated efficently.
-Efficient configuration and generation creates opportunies to explore and optimize models through effiecent search algorithms and techniques like Model Parameter Optimization (MPO).

-The latter two goals of the library work in tandem: Online training and inference.
-Online training is the process of training a machine learning model on the data being produced by a simulation model as the simulation is progressing.
-Inference follows the same logic, but adds a step where data is being passed back into the simulation. (fill in more when this is finished)
+Prior to SmartSim, operating on simulation model data was a slow and iterative process.
+Users were often required to write large simulation outputs to file and perform operations like analysis and visualization after the simulation was finished.
+This manual process has been replaced in SmartSim with a data pipeline that allows users to conduct analysis, visualization, ML training and much more, while the simulation is running.

+With SmartSim, users can stream data out of their models and operate directly on the data at discrete time intervals decided by the user.
+The framework is extremely flexible and can handle largely any process from distributed machine learning to more tpyical data anaylsis and visualization.

 SmartSim utilizes a project structure called an ``experiment`` that holds all of the necessary files and data to run multiple simulations.
 Within each experiment are two